S-dual Inflation and the String Swampland: Introduction

 where $c$ and $c'$ are positive order-one numbers in Planck units~\cite{Obied:2018sgi,Ooguri:2018wrx}. \end{itemize} It has been noted that while the distance conjecture by itself does not pose significant challenge for single-field inflationary models (and corresponds observationally to a suppressed $r$ through the well-known Lyth bound~\cite{Lyth:1996im}), the de Sitter conjecture is in direct tension with slow-roll inflationary potentials favored by CMB data~\cite{Agrawal:2018own,Achucarro:2018vey,Garg:2018reu,Ben-Dayan:2018mhe,Kinney:2018nny,Fukuda:2018haz,Garg:2018zdg,Agrawal:2018rcg,Chiang:2018lqx}.
 The objective of our investigation is to analyze the status of single-field inflationary potentials with $S$-duality symmetry in the context of the Swampland conjectures.

 The remainder of the paper is structured as follows.
 In Sec.~\ref{sec:2} we first provide an overview of the equations of motion in single-field slow-roll inflation and introduce the definition of the slow-roll parameters.
 After that, to make the connection with experiment we compute the scalar spectral index $n_s$ and the tensor-to-scalar ratio $r$ at next-to-leading order (NLO) in slow-roll parameters.
 In Sec.~\ref{sec:3} we examine the subtleties of model building while imposing contraints which depend on multiple slow-roll parameters focussing attention on $S$-dual symmetric inflationary potentials.
 We summarize the generalities of these potentials and confront model predictions to the CMB observables $n_s$ and $r$.
+In Sec.~\ref{sec:4-new} we investigate the ambiguity on the definition of the slow-roll parameters and explore whether this uncertainty can help ameliorate the tension between single-field inflationary models and the de Sitter Swampland conjecture.
 The paper wraps up with some conclusions presented in Sec.~\ref{sec:4}.